-- courses and training for university and college transfer

-- occupational and technical programs

-- basic skills and developmental education

-- community and continuing education

-- pre-employment and customized training for local business and industry

-- support services for students
+- Courses and training for university and college transfer - Occupational and technical programs - Basic skills and developmental education - Community and continuing education - Pre-employment and customized training for local business and industry - Support services for students to help promote student access, success and retention

-The Trustees of Big Bend Community College have incorporated this mission statement into their primary direction to BBCC, the "Board Ends Statements".
+The Trustees of Big Bend Community College have incorporated this mission statement into their primary direction to BBCC, the "board ends Statements".
 This document describes their vision and goals for BBCC and provides direction for planning and evaluation of college efforts.